Chili crisp: Uses

 It has been described as being good with "anything" and "everything", including desserts.
 Sam Sifton described it as "magical" and "a condiment to improve all it touches".
-Lucky Peach listed it among their pantry staples, saying:
+Lucky Peach listed it among their pantry staples.

-Do you need this?
-Not quite.
-Do you want this?
-Most definitely [...] a signifier to other food nerds that you crossed the sriracha river into the land of freaky-deaky hot sauces that will never be trendy.

 Chili crisp is typically used as a condiment rather than as a cooking ingredient.
 It is used to top many different dishes, such as avocado toast, tacos, eggs, fish, vegetables, salads, fruit, grains, peanut brittle, or vanilla ice cream.
 It is spooned onto or stirred into soups and broths.
 It is tossed into noodles or used to top them.
 It is used as a dip or spread.

 Jing Gao, the proprietor of artisan chili crisp company Fly By Jing, called topping ice cream with the condiment an example of dark cuisine, a term used on the Chinese internet for bizarre food combinations.

 Production

 Various techniques are used, including simmering, if not stir-frying the ingredients in hot oil.
 To enhance crispness, moist ingredients such as onions are simmered in oil separately first to eliminate their liquids.